vikasmalik22/Traffic_Sign_Classifier/README.md

 I used AWS EC2 GPUs g2.2xlarge instances to run this project because it was way faster than to train it on GPU on my PC.
 I also tried it on my PC whcih has Nvidia GEForce 960M but the process takes too much time and it's difficult to tune the model again and again since the running time on PC was anywhere 5-6 horus.
 And running it on AWS was 1-2 hours.

 ## Start the Project
 1. Download the dataset.
 This is a pickled dataset in which we've already resized the images to 32x32.
+[Available here](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip)
 2. Clone the project and start the notebook. git clone https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project cd CarND-Traffic-Sign-Classifier-Project